Cortrah/Discourse-Notes/testing.md

 ### Recording responses

 To record the actual response from the remote server, you can use curl and save the response to a file.
-We use the `-i` option to include headers in the output
+They use the `-i` option to include headers in the output

     curl -i http://en.m.wikipedia.org/wiki/Ruby > wikipedia.response